AgentMC/Sao20/Translate/En/Part1.md

 The cold rain that began before dawn was pouring over large glass windows of the Cathedral’s fiftieth floor called the "Great Corridor of Spiritual Light".

-In this hall, which was named the large corridor, there was a handrailed passageway around the high wall.
+In this hall, which was named the large corridor, there was a handrailed gallery around the high wall.
 Ronye and Tiese went up there and watched the state of the conference proceeding before their eyes.

 Why in the corridor, not by the round table, — it was because Berchie whom Fanatio entrusted to them was in a relatively high spirit if he was taken to some high location.
 Certainly, the fiftieth floor itself was more than two hundred mels away from the ground, but it was separated by thick walls and solid glass, so it seemed that a one year old child could not feel the height.